Develop your flower farming skills with this intensive three day course.

 This workshop is taught by Flower Farmer and Florist Georgie Newbery of Common Farm Flowers.
 Georgie has a very straightforward style, and after nine years of growing, harvesting and selling flowers for her on-line flower delivery service, supplying flowers for up to sixty weddings and events a year, and growing more for the many talks, demos and workshops she delivers, her knowledge and know how are invaluable to people who want to earn their living growing flowers for sale.
 In the nine years since Common Farm Flowers started selling sweet peas in small bunches from a barrow at the front of the house, the British flowers movement has exploded onto the scene.
 Georgie believes strongly in sharing all she knows because then we’ll all be better flower farmers, and the British flowers movement will go from strength to strength.

-The cost for this three day workshop is £500 per person - all necessary lunches, materials, refreshments etc are included in this cost.
-There will be a maximum of 10 people attending the workshop.
+The cost for this three day workshop includes materials.
+There will be a maximum of 5 people attending the workshop.